Laasya Bosukonda

 • Reduced air bubbles for more consistent dispensing

-• Increased structural integrity to support taller prints without collapse
+• Increased structural integrity to support taller prints

 Part 3

-More documentation coming soon.
+In progress—more documentation coming soon.